survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> It is possible to get a more controlled environment by using a solution such as [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Especially Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is particularly useful in a team environment, though, as it gives you a predictable environment to develop against.

-W> Particularly older versions (e.g. 0.10) are problematic and require extra work, such as polyfilling `Promise` through `require('es6-promise').polyfill()`.
+W> Particularly older version of Node.js (e.g. 0.10) are problematic and require extra work, such as polyfilling `Promise` through `require('es6-promise').polyfill()`.
 This technique depends on the [es6-promise](https://www.npmjs.com/package/es6-promise) package.

 ## Setting Up the Project